Colonoscopy

 Why has this examination been arranged for me?

-You will have seen your doctor about concerns about your bowels.
-Your doctor has arranged for you to be seen by a bowel specialist (or his representative) in a clinic.
-Your doctor / specialist feel that this examination (colonoscopy) is the best way to investigate your bowel (colon) problems.
+Your doctor and/or your specialist feel that this examination (colonoscopy) is the best way to investigate your bowel (colon) problems.
 In this way the whole of the large bowel is seen at one visit.

 The benefits of this examination include the ability to take biopsies to analyse parts of the large bowel lining which may be abnormal.
 It also enables the removal of polyps without the need (in the vast majority of cases) for an operation.
-This can usually be done at only one visit.
+Again this can usually be done at only one visit.

 What happens if I refuse the Colonoscopy?